braindotai/MXNet-Gluon-Tutorials/README.md

 Another very great way to learn Deep learning via MXNet is reading the book available for free at https://www.d2l.ai/.
 The authors provided very crystal clear explanations and implementation of novel deep learning approaches and models.
 Just go and check it out.

-Hands down to these wonder full authors.
+Hands down to these wonderfull authors.

 - Aston Zhang